ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 ## Checking the logs

 Logs are particularly useful when you need to diagnose issues in a system.
-This section explains the most relevant logs you will have in your homelab setup and how to read them.
+This section explains the most relevant logs you have in your homelab setup and how to read them.

 ### Proxmox VE logs